I have to level with you.

 - Earthing mats, hard wiring my internet connection when possible, and grounding my charging cord all mitigate the effects of EMF.

-Yes, I consider myself a biohacker because I too apply systems thinking to biology.
+I long considered myself a biohacker because I too apply systems thinking to biology.
 I recognize the many correlated—even causative—effects around me.

 Bioharmonizing is a three-part process: